-With your driver’s license clearly identifying your full name, and the power of the internet, a quick Google search is often enough to find out exactly where you work.
-Just like your home, it’s unsettling to know that someone has legitimate access to your office or shop.
+With your driver’s licence clearly identifying your full name, and the power of the internet, a quick Google search is often enough to find out exactly where you work.
+Just like your home, it’s unsettling to know that someone could have legitimate access to your office or shop.

 While it’s likely that someone steals a purse or handbag for the immediate value – smartphones and cash – there are also those willing to dive a little deeper and attempt to steal your car or invade your home.

 In the case where your licence or learner permit has been stolen, you should apply for a replacement as soon as possible.